ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > "[Michael Narrating]
 > Badly done surveillance, that is, surveillance you notice, can mean a lot of things.
 Some organizations need intelligence but can't afford to pay for training... some organizations just want you to know they're watching."

+> [Michael Narrating] Once the cops pick up a call on a flagged cell, they triangulate its location.
+From there, they organize and deploy units a process that can take 10 minutes, give or take.
+>
+> Bad guys don't have that chain of command.
+They can be anywhere as fast as their wheels can take them.

 _Season 1 Episode 1_

 > * use to describe how a computer programmer could be framed easily by their company or the government using API keys, analogies are easy *